Network Browser

-Network Browser was an application that shipped with Mac OS 9 to allow users to connect to other computers on a network, access FTP servers, and connect to network printers.
+Network Browser was an application that shipped with Mac OS 8.5 to allow users to connect to other computers on a network, access FTP servers, and connect to network printers.
 It was intended to replace the Chooser that shipped with previous versions.
+For Mac OS 9, Apple upgraded Network Browser to support open standards such as Service Location Protocol, making it interoperable with network resources beyond AppleTalk servers.
+Apple replaced Network Browser with the Connect to Server feature within the "Go" menu of the desktop shell in Mac OS X.